-Masaryk University is the only university in the Czech Republic that is part of the ISEP international network, which allows students to study for the same cost as in the Czech Republic at more than 150 universities in the USA and at dozens of other universities in 50 countries around the world – for example in Canada, Australia, New Zealand and various countries in Latin America, Asia and Africa.
+Masaryk University is the only public university in the Czech Republic that is part of the ISEP international network, which allows students to study for the same cost as in the Czech Republic at almost 150 universities in the USA and at dozens of other universities in 50 countries around the world – for example in Canada, Australia, New Zealand and various countries in Latin America, Asia and Africa.

 You can find a list of host universities on the webpages of the ISEP organisation.
 You can follow your study placement in the USA with a traineeship of the same length (Academic Training), which allows you to legally work in the USA in your field of study – you can find further information here.
 Within the ISEP programme MU does not support students at European universities, since mobility in Europe is possible via the programme Erasmus+.
 MU does not support additional study within the ISEP Direct programme, only ISEP Exchange.